On Location

 What You Should Know:

 Participants should be technically self-sufficient, as this is not a program to learn how to use your gear or editing software.
-This a photographic tour, not a photography workshop and there isn’t structured classroom time.
+This is a photographic tour, not a photography workshop, and there isn’t structured classroom time.
 There will be group image review sessions with Jennifer, as well as help with photographic ideas and techniques on location.

 Special Notes:

-Participants make their own air travel arrangements to Saigon/Ho Chi Minh City (SGN) to arrive in time for the opening reception and dinner on Friday, April 4 at 6:00pm.
+Participants make their own air travel arrangements to Saigon/Ho Chi Minh City (SGN) to arrive in time for the opening reception and dinner on Tuesday, September 8 at 6:00 pm.
 To avoid jet lag, it is advised to consider arriving a day in advance to rest before the tour begins.
 The tour operator can book additional nights in Saigon or in Hanoi if travelers choose to arrive early or stay longer.
 NOTE: Departure at the end of the trip is from the Hanoi airport (HAN).

 It is required that you purchase trip cancellation/travel insurance for this trip.
 Once the trip is confirmed, additional information and travel details will be provided.
 Enrollment is limited to 12 participants.